"This article originally published on ParentMap."

 Of course, we already know what happens when we let our kids watch television all day; they become zombies.
 But when we provide them with the right kind of screen time — active screen time — there’s a different outcome, and it’s so much fun to watch!

-Whenever I make screen time active, and my kids are chatting with their peers or learning a new skill from an online tool, they’re just as engaged as if the person on the other screen was there in the same room.
+Whenever I make screen time active, and my kids are chatting with their peers or learning a new skill from an online tool, they’re just as engaged as if the person on the other screen were there in the same room.
 Kids are already adjusting to learning virtually, so for them, there’s nothing new under the sun.
 It’s just a different way of doing things.